iamohitkaushik1/CloudyGUI/README.md

    - Interrupted jobs: Random duration up to max

 ### Status-based Timing
+Well, this is just an example, and it isn't true in every case.
+The job status distribution depends on the order of execution and available resources.

 - **Waiting Jobs (20%)**
   - No start/end time set
   - Resources reserved but not allocated